Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-debugging-vitis.md

 the source.
 Similarly, debugging optimized binaries can also cause unexpected jumps in the execution trace.

-## Debugging Software Using the Vitis Software Platform
+## Example 4: Debugging Software Using the Vitis Software Platform

 In this example, you will walk through debugging a Hello World application.